symonsajib/DigitalStories_P/README.md

-# Understanding the different aspect of digital stories

 This dataset (test & train) contains over 10000 movies and a variety of metadata obtained from The Movie Database (TMDB).
 Movies are labeled with id.
 Data points include cast, crew, plot keywords, budget, posters, release dates, languages, production companies, and countries.